hashicorp/terraform-provider-aws/website/docs/r/placement_group.html.markdown

 * `name` - (Required) The name of the placement group.
 * `strategy` - (Required) The placement strategy.
+* `partition_count` - (Optional) The number of partitions.
+Valid only when Strategy is set to partition.

 ## Attributes Reference